ProjectIndoor/projectindoorweb/doc/frontend.md

 Once all the data is uploaded successfully in the Import Data section, the results can be fetched in Map View.
 At the right hand side, ![Settings icon](images/ic_settings_black_24dp_1x.png) button will toggle a side panel.
 The panel has different parameters to choose from.

 The first block provides the list of buildings and the floors available for that building.
 Once the user clicks on *CHOOSE* button, next block will appear.
+The floor map image will change according to the building and floor selected.

 ![Choose Map](images/chooseMap.png)